derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/09/2024 16:19:36 : 3 Database Admins walked into a NoSQL bar.
+25/09/2024 16:21:33 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why don't jokes work in octal?
-Because 7 10 11.
+How many QAs does it take to change a lightbulb?
+They noticed that the room was dark.
+They don't fix problems, they find them.
 <!-- replace-with-joke ends -->